Symptoms of prostatitis

 Symptoms for chronic pelvic pain syndrome (CPPS)

-- pain in your penis, especially the tip
+- your penis, especially the tip

-- pain in your testicles
+- your testicles

-- pain in your inner thighs
+- your inner thighs

 - sexual problems such as difficulty getting or keeping an erection, pain or burning when you ejaculate, and premature ejaculation